Colorado Marijuana Trafficking Laws

 Can You Mail Weed Legally in Colorado?

 No, individuals cannot legally mail weed in Colorado.
-Although cannabis is legal for medical and recreational use, mailing it within, into, and out of Colorado remains a violation.
-According to the Drug Enforcement Authority (DEA), weed is classified as a Schedule I substance which means that it is unstable and lacks an acceptable means of use in treatment.
+Although cannabis is legal for medical and recreational use in the state, mailing it within, into, or out of Colorado is a violation.
+According to the Drug Enforcement Authority (DEA), weed is classified as a Schedule I substance and, therefore, federally illegal to possess, use, and transport.

 Since the United State Postal Service is a federal government agency, it does not allow individuals to mail weed through its service.
 Third-party mailing agencies are also subject to federal law.
 However, with the 2018 Farm Bill came the legalization of hemp and its derivatives (products with less than 0.3% THC).
 The Bill also removed these products from the DEA’s schedule of Controlled Substances.
 This means that hemp products can be mailed legally via the USPS and third-party mailing agencies.